MayankGoyal1805/task_manager/README.md

 # Task Manager Project

 Task Manager is a versatile application designed to manage, assign, and track the completion status of tasks for groups and individuals.
-It provides flexibility through both a command-line interface (CLI) for quick, powerful text-based interaction and a user-friendly web interface for visual management.
+It provides flexibility through both a command-line interface (CLI) for quick, powerful text-based interaction and a modern web interface for visual management.

 This project enables teams to efficiently track who is assigned to which task and monitor progress toward completion, ensuring accountability and clear oversight of group and personal responsibilities.

+## ✨ Features

+- 🔐 **User Authentication** - Secure registration and login with JWT tokens
+- ✅ **Task Management** - Create, read, update, and delete tasks
+- 🏷️ **Status Tracking** - Todo, In Progress, and Done states
+- 💻 **CLI Interface** - Command-line tool for power users
+- 🌐 **Web Interface** - Modern, responsive React frontend
+- 🎨 **Beautiful UI** - Gradient design with smooth animations

 ## 🚀 Setup and Installation

-Follow these steps to get the backend API and the CLI running on your local machine.
+Follow these steps to get the backend API, CLI, and web frontend running on your local machine.

 ### Prerequisites

 * **Python** (3.8+)
 * **MySQL Server**
 * **Git**
-* **Node.js & npm** (for the frontend, not required for API/CLI)
+* **Node.js & npm** (16+ for the frontend)

 ### 1. Backend API Setup